A journal of projects and links compiled from working with design practices, governments and universities across

 A new kind of innovation lab that brings researchers and designers together with policymakers and industry to help transition South Australia’s manufacturing industries to the new, emerging economy.
-Based in Adelaide’s northern suburbs, the Stretton Centre was a collaboration between the Australian Government, the University of Adelaide and the City of Playford.
-Design team was led by HASSELL.
+Based in Adelaide’s northern suburbs, the Stretton Centre is a collaboration between the Australian Government, the University of Adelaide and the City of Playford.
+Design team is led by HASSELL.

 Committee for Adelaide

 In 2013, the Committee for Adelaide joined the ranks of similar groups in Melbourne, Sydney and Perth – bringing together people from all walks of life to play a role in city governance beyond politics.
 The move to establish the Committee came from time served as a Commissioner advising government, and realising that there are some things government is just not set up to do (or do well).
 As a not for profit, a-political alliance of private sector, non-government organisations and high performing individuals, the Committee is evidence-based so it’s beyond ideology.
 It’s self-funded, so it’s independent.
 Because of who’s involved, and how it works, C4A can ask a different kind of question – more likely to result in a different kind of answer.

 _Earning our place in a global economy